Ritalin is the most commonly prescribed medication used to treat ADHD in children, adolescents, and adults

 Generic Name: Methylphenidate hydrochloride

-Ritalin (Generic Name: methylphenidate hydrochloride) is a central nervous system stimulant medication primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults up to age 65.
-Ritalin may improve focus, and decrease impulsivity and hyperactive behavior, two hallmark symptoms in some patients with the condition.
+Ritalin (Generic Name: methylphenidate hydrochloride) is a central nervous system stimulant ADHD medication primarily used to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults up to age 65.
+Ritalin may improve focus, and decrease impulsivity and hyperactive behavior, two hallmark ADHD symptoms.
 It contains the same active ingredient as medications like Aptensio and Daytrana.
 According to the FDA, Ritalin is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It has not been studied in children under the age of 6.

 Ritalin can also be used to treat narcolepsy.